What is Dustoff ?

 In the ten year war, those who actively flew Dustoff missions on a

-All Dustoff crews flew with the same spirit and dedication as the legendary
+All Dustoff crews flew with the same spirit and dedication as the

-Dustoff mission in Vietnam in 1964.
-Major Charles Kelly coined what is now
+while flying a Dustoff mission in Vietnam in 1964.
+Major Charles

-the motto for all MEDEVAC crews:
+Kelly coined what is now the motto for all MEDEVAC crews:

 "No compromise.
 No rationalization.